BreezeKitten/Path-planning-follower/README.md

 ![image](image/PPF_blockdiagram.jpg)

-The detail theory about plan planning and control law refer to chapter 11, Robotics: Modeling, Planning and Control.
+The detail theory about path planning and control law refer to chapter 11, Robotics: Modeling, Planning and Control.
 B. Sicilano, L. Sciavicco, L. Villani

 How to use?